clunion/shardoverse/README.md

 Now it's time to configure the windows-environment and the environment within the shell.

-### Configure the environment within the MSys2-Shell
+### Configure the environment within the MSys2-Shell for Rust

 In one of the dot-files which get executed at start of the shell (in login-mode), perhaps in the *.bash_profile*, add the location of the Rust binaries to the PATH-variable (now in the Unix notation):